Actions of Fell bundles: Introduction

 Given an $(\A, \varphi)$-action $\rho$ on a Hilbert $\B$-bundle $\X=(X_h)_{h\in H}$, it is elementary to see that any diagonal coefficient map associated to $\rho$ and some $x\in X_e$ is a positive definite $\A$-$\varphi$-$\B$ bundle map in the sense of \cite{BeCo7}.
 Section \ref{GR-PD} is devoted to proving that the converse holds when $\A$ and $\B$ are both unital: any positive definite $\A$-$\varphi$-$\B$ bundle map can then be written as a diagonal coefficient map for some suitable $\rho$ and $x\in X_e$ as above, cf.~Theorem \ref{GR}.
 This may be seen as an analog in our setting of the Gelfand-Raikov theorem for positive definite functions on discrete groups and of the GNS-construction for positive linear functionals on unital $C^*$-algebras.
 This result also generalizes Paschke's theorem for completely positive maps between unital $C^*$-algebras \cite[Theorem 5.2]{Pas} (by letting both $G$ and $H$ be trivial).
-In fact, we first give a proof in Subsection \ref{GR-1} for the case where $G=H$ and $\varphi$ is the identity map, by applying Paschke's theorem to the completely positive map $\Phi_T:C^*(\A)\to C^*(\B)$ associated to a given positive definite $\A$-$\varphi$-$\B$ bundle map $T$ in \cite[Theorem 3.11]{BeCo7}.
-Our proof for the general case in Subsection \ref{GR-II} is longer, but self-contained, following a similar pattern as the proofs of the classical results.
+In fact, we first give a proof in subsection \ref{GR-1} for the case where $G=H$ and $\varphi$ is the identity map, by applying Paschke's theorem to the completely positive map $\Phi_T:C^*(\A)\to C^*(\B)$ associated to a given positive definite $\A$-$\varphi$-$\B$ bundle map $T$ in \cite[Theorem 3.11]{BeCo7}.
+Next, we sketch a proof of the general case in subsection \ref{GR-II}, following a similar pattern as in the proofs of the classical results mentioned above.
 The unitality assumption is a reasonable price to pay at this stage in order to avoid introducing an appropriate concept of multiplier Hilbert $\B$-bundles and extending the notion of $(\A, \varphi)$-action to such bundles (see Remark \ref{non-unital} for some further comments).
-Corollary \ref{pd-fra}, which gives a sum-up for unital Fell bundles of the connections between actions, positive definite bundle maps and completely positive maps on cross-sectional $C^*$-algebras, is in our opinion rewarding, and will expectedly be useful in further studies of unital Fell bundles.
+Theorem \ref{pd-etc}, which gives a sum-up for unital Fell bundles of the connections between actions, positive definite bundle maps and completely positive maps on cross-sectional $C^*$-algebras, is in our opinion rewarding, and will expectedly be useful in further studies of unital Fell bundles.